 To ensure the diversity of backgrounds among the recipients and sustain the international prestige of the program, at least 75 percent of the Fellows are recruited from institutions outside the university; no more than 25 percent come from UT Austin.

 This program supports about 16-20 Fellows each academic year with stipends that equal or exceed those of other prestigious fellowship programs.
 Fellows are generally recruited from institutions outside the university, and only the Dissertation Fellows come from the graduate population at UT Austin.
 No more than a quarter of the Fellows are Dissertation Fellows.
 Undergraduates at UT Austin who apply to a graduate program at the university are eligible to be nominated for Harrington Fellowships.

 All Harrington Faculty and Graduate Fellows become lifetime members of the Harrington Society.
-This organization is designed to build a sense of community among the scholars through special programs and events that include seminars, dinners and monthly informal luncheons.
+This organization is designed to build a sense of community among the scholars through special programs and events that include seminars, receptions and monthly informal luncheons.
 Members are encouraged to continue their involvement in the Society after their fellowships have ended.

 We want to hear from all past Faculty and Graduate Fellows and find out more about the great things you are doing now.
 Please send us a quick email.
 We would love to hear from you!